cbkurz/kieker-extension-performanceanalysis/README.md

 ## Uml2Uml

-This transformation selects the use-cases in the UML model created from the ``Kieker2Uml`` and creates a reduced UML model.
+This transformation selects the use cases in the UML model created from the ``Kieker2Uml`` and creates a reduced UML model.
 Furthermore, the UML model is changed as described in the UmlTransformation model.

 ## Uml2Lqn